 Step 1.)
 Get toys.

 I started out by putting up a big sign asking for donations from the community for the program.
 People will ask what you’re looking for, so it’s important to keep that in mind.
 I asked for basically anything–stuffed animals, Happy Meal toys, anything!
-If you are going to ask for donations, make sure to give plenty of notice and reminders so that people are waiting to the last minute.
+If you are going to ask for donations, make sure to give plenty of notice and reminders so that people aren’t waiting to the last minute.

 From there, I hit up every Goodwill and Dollar Store I could find.
 I would recommend getting at least one doll/action figure for each kid that you’re expecting.
 From there kids will get creative, and if you don’t have enough heads or whatever, they’ll figure it.
 BUT every kid will need a base to build off of.